-It is the function of the office of the Executive Vice President of Finance and Administrative Services to issue appropriate monthly and annual financial reports.
+It is the function of the office of the Vice President Of Administrative Services to issue appropriate monthly and annual financial reports.
 The monthly financial reports shall be provided seven calendar days in advance of the Board's regular monthly meetings, whenever possible.